0xtrvkc/dynamic-btc-analytics-dashboard/README.md

 ## What it does

-Upload your MVRV data exported from blockchain.com and the dashboard computes:

 - **Z-Score** — rolling 365-day normalized MVRV with capitulation / caution thresholds
 - **Cycle Overlay** — all four Bitcoin halving cycles overlaid on the same axis
 - **Momentum** — 30-day vs 90-day rate-of-change signals